138th Fighter Wing: Modern era

 125th Expeditionary Fighter Squadron—General Dynamics F-16C Block 42D Fighting Falcon, AF Ser.
 No. 88-0539. arrives in Iraq on 4 Oct 2011.
 The squadron deployed in support of Operation New Dawn.

 In mid-1996, the Air Force, in response to budget cuts, and changing world situations, began experimenting with Air Expeditionary organizations.
 The Air Expeditionary Force (AEF) concept was developed that would mix Active Duty Regular Air Force, Air Force Reserve, and Air National Guard elements into a combined force.
 Instead of entire permanent units deploying as "Provisional" as in the 1991 Gulf War, Expeditionary units are composed of "aviation packages" from several wings, including the active duty Air Force, the Air Force Reserve Command, and the Air National Guard, would be married together to carry out the assigned deployment rotation.

-In October 1996, the 125th Expeditionary Fighter Squadron (125 EFS) was first formed from 138th FW personnel and aircraft and deployed to Incirlik Air Base, Turkey, to join with other active-duty and national guard squadrons as part of Operation Northern Watch.
+In October 1996, the 125th Expeditionary Fighter Squadron was first formed from 138th FW personnel and aircraft and deployed to Incirlik Air Base, Turkey, to join with other active-duty and national guard squadrons as part of Operation Northern Watch.
 This mission was part of a multi-unit Air National Guard "rainbow" deployment involving the Air National Guard block 42 F-16 squadrons.
 Each squadron provided eight aircraft to a total of 24 aircraft deployed.
-The 125th EFS returned to Tulsa and was inactivated on 7 January 1997.
+The 125th returned to Tulsa and was inactivated on 7 January 1997.
 Further Northern Watch activations of the 125th EFS and subsequent deployments to Incirlik AB occurred in the spring of 1998 and fall of 2001.